Local Lendables

 Back to Top

-A real community is presumed to have invited its Membership in their Local Lendables site.
-The assumption is that within that community reasonable openness is expected: real names, and real identities, and real people from a real community.
-In such a situation, fakery or scamming will be found out, since it can be easily identified by the members -- and if someone is cheating, lying, or misrepresenting, that too will become clear, within the community.
+We assume that a real community has invited its Membership into their own Local Lendables site, and that while there might be invited guests, there are no strangers as Members.
+That assumption means that a reasonably open community can be expected: real names, and real identities, and real people, since they're all from a real community (whether village, or church, or HOA, or Vet's Chapter).
+In such a situation, fakery or scamming will be found out, since it can be easily identified by the Members -- and if someone is cheating, lying, or misrepresenting, that too will become clear, within the community.
 In the end, it is the individual Members of the community who will self-regulate; the local Manager and the Advisory Board can respond if a community identifies a stranger who somehow faked their way in.

-Finally, regarding privacy: Local Lendables does not require Internet ads to stay solvent, and does not sell its accrued data to anyone.
-We are a little island.
+Finally, regarding privacy: Local Lendables does not require Internet ads to stay solvent, and will not sell its accrued data to anyone.
+We are a little island of noncommercial sanity.

 How do I find a Local Lendables community near me?